blissapps/GrafanaBlissWebsite/README.md

 > yarn cy:open
 > ```

-With the last command above, Cypress interface will be open and you can select the browser and the exactly file that you want to run.
+With this command, Cypress interface will be opened and you can select the browser and the exact file that you want to run.
 In addition, you are able to select to run all files directly clicking on "Run All Specs" Button.

 ## How to Run the tests with Cypress using CLI

 We can create many personalized ways to run cypress.
 To do this, we need to create commands in the package.json file located in the root of this repo.
-So far, we have some commands to facilitate or day to day work, which are:
+So far, we have some commands to facilitate our day to day work, which are:

 > ```bash
 > # Starting the tests via CLI with the Chrome browser by default: